dshanske/simple-location/readme.txt

 Chrome Users: Retrieves the location using the HTML5 geolocation API(available in your browser) will not work on Chrome if your website is not secure(https).
 This is a Chrome decision to ensure safe control of personal data.

-You can take advantage of the other built-in location provider which uses the location of the user or create your own location provider as a separate plugin.
+You can take advantage of the other built-in location providers, for example, one uses the location of the user or create your own location provider as a separate plugin.

 = How can I update the location of my user profile? =

 You can do so under your user profile or alternatively update using a REST API endpoint.
-By posting to `/wp-json/sloc_geo/1.0/user` with the latitude, longitude, altitude parameters will update the user associated with the credentials you provide to the REST API.
+By posting to `/wp-json/sloc_geo/1.0/user` with the latitude, longitude, altitude parameters, or with a geojson body, will update the user associated with the credentials you provide to the REST API.

 = How can I access the location or weather data on the frontend? =